Koena-C/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that changes the owner of the file hello to the user betty
+script to create an empty file hello